metalsalmon/module_ds18b20/README.md

 **Address format:**
-* 8 bytes with space as delimiter
+* String of 8 bytes with space as delimiter
 * example: 28 84 54 79 97 04 03 12

 **Connection scheme**
-* use 4.7KΩ resistor
+* use 4.7kΩ resistor
 * use ESP32 pin D4 (GPIO4)

 ![](scheme.PNG)